nhannt201/VoiceNET.Library/README.md

 btnStop.Enabled = false;

 ```

+### WPF Real-time ###

+See the example in [VoiceNET.Lib.WPF.Realtime](https://github.com/nhannt201/VoiceNET.Library/tree/main/VoiceNET.Lib.WPF.Realtime) for more how to use it.

+### WPF Recording ###

+See the example in [VoiceNET.Lib.WPF.Record](https://github.com/nhannt201/VoiceNET.Library/tree/main/VoiceNET.Lib.WPF.Record) for more how to use it.

 ### Web ASP.NET MVC ###

 See the example in [VoiceNET.Lib.Demo.ASP.NET](https://github.com/nhannt201/VoiceNET.Library/tree/main/VoiceNET.Lib.Demo.ASP.NET) for more how to use it.